jmreppsUWGrad/2D-Nanothermite/README.md

 where:

-[input file name]-name of input file including extension in name (.txt files have been tested)
+[input file name]-name of input file including extension in name (.txt files have been tested); based on current directory

 [Output directory]-directory to save data files to; based on current directory; will create if non-existent